dshetty100/MechaCar_Statistical_Analysis/README.md

 * Although there are still unconsidered factors, this model does predict the mpg of the MechaCar prototype with some relative effectiveness.
 The r-squared value of 0.7149, highlighted in the purple box, indicates that the model is 71% accurate... though it could probably do better.

 ### Summary Statistics on Suspension Coils

+Thr table below the suspension coil’s PSI continuous variable across all manufacturing lots
 ![Suspension Coil Total Summary](Images/summary_suspension_coil.png)

+The table below shows the following PSI metrics for each lot: mean, median, variance, and standard deviation.
 ![Suspension Coil Lot Summary](Images/lot_summary_suspension_coil.png)

 * While the overall variance, as shown in the Total Summary data above, is under 100 psi and meets specifications, there is a problem with one of the individual lots.
 As shown in the Lot Summary stats, the variance for Lot 3 is well over the acceptable threshold, at 170.28.

 ### T-Tests on Suspension Coils